Frankris1/INDIAN-PREMIER-LEAGUE-ANALYSIS-FROM-2008-2019/README.md

 •	No Primary Key Column in the Dataset.

-•	Combining more than two tables without a primary or foreign key posted some challenges as it more takes much time loading the executed query.
+•	Combining more than two tables without a primary or foreign key posted some challenges as it takes much time loading the executed query.

 ## DATA VISUALIZATION
-Kindly see the attached file "Frankris - IPL Analysis Visuals.pdf".
+Kindly see the attached file "Frankris - IPL 2008-2019 Analysis Visuals.pdf".

 ## INTERPRETATION
 i.
 How many Countries made up the teams?